RexxarCHL/library-seat-detection/README.md

-# Seat Status Detection in Library (EN530.661 Computer Vision Final Project)
+# Seat Status Detection in Library

+This is a final project for EN530.461/661 Computer Vision Fall/Winter 2018.
+In collaboration with Morgan Hobson(@MorganTHobson), Ruiqing Yin(@RuiYinRay)

 ## Background
 Library seats are a scarce resource.
 As final exam season starts, a large proportion of students choose to study in the library.
 However, as students spread out among the maze of levels, locating a vacant seat can become an arduous task.
 Students also often leave their belongings in a seat to mark it as occupied.
 This greatly reduces the utilization of available seats.
 We propose a seat occupancy detection system that leverages existing surveillance camera infrastructure and uses CV techniques in the library to map which seats are available.